w3c/WebPlatformWG/Meetings.md

-This document contains information about Web Platform WG's upcoming face-to-face (f2f) meetings, links to past meetings and information about *regular distributed meetings* (aka *telcons* or *voice conferences*).
+This document contains information about Web Platform WG's upcoming face-to-face (f2f) meetings, links to past meetings and information about *regular distributed meetings*

 Please note:

 -   The group has 1-2 face-to-face (f2f) meetings per year where the potential scope is all of the group's specifications.
--   The group may have spec-specific f2f meetings (for example, only Web Components specs are on the agenda).
+-   The group may have additional f2f meetings for specific topics, for example with only Web Components on the agenda.
--   The group does not have regular distributed voice conferences except for a few telcons that focus on one specification or a set of closely related specifications.
-More information about the group's telcons is provided below.
+-   The group does not have regular distributed voice conferences.
+More information about teleconferences is provided below.
 -   All meeting minutes are Public.

 SeeAlso: